 For large parts ‘Senior Year’ plays out like a parody of every American Prom-theme movie ever made, but with a post #MeToo era update, where cheerleaders are fully-dressed and dance about ‘consent’.
 You get the same old ‘dorky girl wants to be popular, ignores her real friends and family to be with the cooler kids’ theme at the center of it all.
 The script is feeble, with some terrible jokes that’ll give you second-hand embarrassment.
 Its the energetic cast led by Rebel Wilson that keeps the film entertaining, especially the younger bunch.

 I absolutely loved Joshua Colley as the spirited Yaz who rocks gender-fluid outfits like a star, he stands out even while casually sitting in the background.
-Actor Avantika plays his best-friend Janet is also adorable as a young brown teen who aspires to be nothing less than the future American President.
-Mary Holland and Sam Richardson play the most level-headed characters in the film, they are both Stephanie’s closest friends and happen to be there to help her navigate school again.
-Rebel on her part goes overboard while exaggerating her body language to seem like a teen stuck in an adult’s body, however, very few actors would perhaps have pulled off all the weird comedic gestures she is made to do.
+Actor Avantika who plays his best-friend Janet is also adorable as a young brown teen who aspires to be nothing less than the future American President.
+Mary Holland and Sam Richardson portray the most level-headed characters in the film, they are both Stephanie’s closest friends and happen to be there to help her navigate school again.
+Rebel Wilson on her part goes overboard while exaggerating her body language to seem like a teen stuck in an adult’s body, however, very few actors would perhaps have pulled off all the weird comedic gestures she is made to do.

 For a comedy movie, the runtime is longer than necessary and could’ve been sharper.
 The makers try to cash on pop-culture nostalgia, so a lot of the soundtrack are older hits that viewers will immediately recognize.
-There’s a whole dance tribute to Britney Spear’s song ‘You Drive Me Crazy’, and it’s actually quite fun to watch.
+There’s a whole dance tribute to Britney Spear’s song ‘You Drive Me Crazy’, and it’s quite fun to watch.
 The climax gets surprisingly emotional, with an Alicia Silverstone cameo that pops out of nowhere!
 And there’s a decent enough message squeezed in too, one we’ve seen too many times, but guess it never gets old – be yourself.

 It’s a 6/10 from me.
 Five for the film, an extra one for the cast.